ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 ### 45.2 The Dirac Effect

-The "Dirac Effect" occurs when a singular symbolic epiphany (the text component of the dyad) induces a delta-function spike in the video manifold.
+The "Dirac Effect" (mathematically a **Gaussian Mollifier Projection**) occurs when a singular symbolic epiphany (the text component of the dyad) induces a delta-function spike in the video manifold, which is approximated in practice using a narrow Gaussian mollifier to prevent numerical instability.

 $$
 \delta(t - t_{\text{thought}}) = \lim_{a \to 0} \frac{1}{a\sqrt{\pi}} e^{-(t/a)^2}